Anyass3/Encryption/README.md

   const encrypt: (data: string, publicKey: string) => Promise<string>;
   ```

   In browser client the publicKey is optional.
 If publicKey is undefined, it assumes you want use your MetaMask account for ecryption.
-That is using your selected MetaMask account publicKey.
+That is, using your selected MetaMask account publicKey.

 - decrypt